New York City Cabaret Law: Repeal

-Several efforts were founded over time to repeal the cabaret law, including Legalize Dancing NYC in the early 2000's and Metropolis in Motion later in that decade.
+Several efforts were founded over time to repeal the cabaret law, including Legalize Dancing NYC in the early 2000s and Metropolis in Motion later in that decade.
 Both of those organizations worked to raise public awareness around the issue through a variety of actions, and worked in parallel with legal efforts to repeal the Cabaret Law.

 In 2017, Dance Liberation Network was formed, co-founded by Frankie Decaiza Hutchinson of Discwoman.
+In 2017, groups including the NYC Artist Coalition and Dance Liberation Network linked the cabaret law to safety and enforcement pressures affecting DIY venues and advocated for repeal.
 They began the 'Let NYC Dance' movement to campaign for the repeal of the law.

 In June, then-New York City Councilmember Rafael Espinal introduced a bill for the full repeal of the regulation.
 It was passed 44-1 by the City Council on October 31, 2017.

 Notwithstanding the repeal of the licensing requirements of the Cabaret Law, under the City's Zoning Resolution, dancing is banned in the many areas of the City zoned residential or mixed-commercial-residential.

 The City's Department of Buildings enforces the Zoning Resolution and the New York State Liquor Authority (SLA) will terminate the license of venues serving alcohol and allowing dancing if the Method of Operation in the issued Liquor Permit does not allow dancing.
 The SLA cooperates with community boards and will not issue licenses with dancing in areas where dancing is banned by the Zoning Resolution or if strongly opposed by the local board.